 What Is The Best Memory Supplement?

-We have learned that B vitamins, fish oils, among other supplements help to support various parts of the brain.
+We have learned that B vitamins, fish oils, among other supplements are the best vitamins for the brain to help support various parts of the brain.
 The parts of the brain that control memory are supported by these vitamins as well.
 In addition, some people use Astaxanthin.
 Astaxanthin is an antioxidant found in fish and sea life.
 Pink-colored sea animals like shrimp and salmon help provide brain protection as our memory ages.